 HUMAN CARGO with MATTHEW CRAMPTON & JEFF WARNER

-This year Matthew Crampton has stirred the folk scene with his adaptation of Peter Bellamy’s The Transports.
-Securing full houses and standing ovations in venues across Britain, and touring again nationwide in January 2018, critics agreed Matthew’s new narration helped lift Bellamy’s brilliant concept to new levels.
+In 2017 Matthew Crampton stirred the folk scene with his adaptation of Peter Bellamy’s The Transports.
+Securing full houses and standing ovations in venues across Britain, and touring again nationwide in January 2018, critics agreed Matthew’s re-imagining helped lift Bellamy’s brilliant concept to new levels.
 His previous production of Human Cargo gathered crowds to stages such as the Manor Pavilion at Sidmouth, the Canopy Stage at Greenbelt and London’s Cutty Sark.
 Formerly a leading speechwriter, and teacher of rhetoric at places like London’s Globe Theatre, Matthew is now known as a storyteller, author and folk singer (with a growing sideline in music hall).

 Jeff Warner is one of America’s foremost interpreters of traditional music.
 He has long made Britain his second musical home, arriving each year to tour folk clubs and festivals, where he is well loved for connecting 21st century audiences with the everyday lives of people from past centuries.
 Born to one of America’s most eminent families of folksong collectors, Jeff grew up listening to the songs and stories of his father Frank Warner and the traditional singers his parents met during their collecting trips through rural America.
 A founding officer of Folk Alliance International, and past president of the Country Dance and Song Society, Jeff’s pedigree is matched by his remarkable ability to entertain people from both within and outside the world of folk music.

 Matthew and Jeff are also skilled educators and presenters.
 They can additionally offer workshops and school visits.